ashlirankin/VisualLinkListRepresentation/README.md

 ```
 ## The append Implementation

-The append method adds a node to the tail of the linked list.
+The append method adds a node to the tail of the LinkedList.

 ```swift
   public func append(_ value: T) {